Arylide yellow

 Arylide yellow, also known as Hansa yellow and monoazo yellow, is a family of organic compounds used as pigments.
 They are primarily used as industrial colorants including plastics, building paints and inks.
 They are also used in artistic oil paints, acrylics and watercolors.
 These pigments are usually semi-transparent and range from orange-yellow to yellow-greens.
 Related organic pigments are the diarylide pigments.
 Overall, these pigments have partially displaced the toxic cadmium yellow in the marketplace.
 Painters such as Alexander Calder and Jackson Pollock are known to have employed arylide yellow in their artworks.

 Production

 The compound is obtained by azo coupling of aniline and acetoacetanilide or their derivatives.
 The class of compounds was discovered in Germany in 1909.
+The initially formed diazo compound tautomerizes to give a ketohydrazone, which features extended pi-conjugation.